klaytn/klaytn-docs/docs/dapp/sdk/caver-js/README.md

 ## Caution when Sending a Transaction to Klaytn <a id="caution-when-sending-a-transaction-to-klaytn"></a>

-Klaytn has a new gas price policy since the Magma hard fork which enabled the [KIP-71](https://kips.klaytn.foundation/KIPs/kip-71) feature.
+Klaytn has a new gas price policy since the Magma hard fork which enabled the [KIP-71](https://kips.klaytn.foundation/KIPs/kip-71).

 Therefore, when sending a transaction, you need to set the gasPrice logic differently depending on whether it is a hard fork or not.